List of the Top Capital Providers

 • 52% from PE funds

-The equity capital landscape can be challenging for the independent sponsor model, but the group of dedicated capital providers is growing.
+Without a pool of dedicated committed capital or binding investor commitments, the independent sponsor model can be difficult, but the group of minority-support capital providers is growing.

-The above curated list of independent sponsor investors represents a cross-section of available capital partners, with differences in experience, flexibility, and industry speciality in sponsor-led deals.
+This list of investors in the independent sponsor market represent a cross-section of available partners, with differences in experience, flexibility, preference of portfolio companies, and industry speciality in sponsor-led deals.
+Most have a committed fund, and thus operate out of a binding mandate.

 FAQ